Stan "Chook" Maxwell: Baseball

 Stan "Chook" Maxwell was also a skilled baseball player.
 During the 1950s, he spent five seasons playing semipro baseball in the Halifax and District Baseball League with the Truro Bearcats.

 Despite receiving a contract offer from Jeff Jones and the Milwaukee Braves in 1959 to play professional baseball, Chook Maxwell chose to focus on professional hockey instead.

 Retirement

 In 1971, Stan “Chook” Maxwell retired from playing professional hockey with the Toledo Blades after suffering from an injury.

 Death

 Stan “Chook” Maxwell died from cancer on September 7, 2001, at the age of 66 years old.

+Maxwell's funeral took place in 11 September 2001, the same morning that the World Trade Center in New York City was attacked.
+Long time friend and teammate, Willie O'Ree, delivered the eulogy.